-Before setting up the runtime environment, ensure that the en_US.UTF-8 locale is installed in your OS.
-If the locale is not available in your OS, run the sudo locale-gen en_US.UTF-8 command.
-For Debian, edit the /etc/locale.gen file by uncommenting the # en_US.UTF-8 UTF-8 line and then run the sudo locale-gen command.
+Before setting up the runtime environment, ensure that the en\US.UTF-8 locale is installed in your OS.
+If the locale is not available in your OS, run the sudo locale-gen en\US.UTF-8 command.
+For Debian, edit the /etc/locale.gen file by uncommenting the # en\US.UTF-8 UTF-8 line and then run the sudo locale-gen command.

-Easy install uses /opt/Citrix/VDA/sbin/ctxinstall.conf as its configuration file to set, save, and synchronize the values of all environment variables needed for GUI and ctxinstall.sh.
-When you first create the configuration file, use either of the following ways:
+- Only root can run this script. - Easy install uses /opt/Citrix/VDA/sbin/ctxinstall.conf as its configuration file to set, save, and synchronize the values of all environment variables used.
+We recommend you read the template (ctxinstall.conf.tmpl) carefully and then customize your own ctxinstall.conf.
+When you first create the configuration file, use either of the following ways: - By copying the /opt/Citrix/VDA/sbin/ctxinstall.conf.tmpl template file and saving it as /op-t/Citrix/VDA/sbin/ctxinstall.conf. - By running ctxinstall.sh.
+Each time you run ctxinstall.sh, your input is saved in /opt/Citrix/VDA/sbin/ctxinstall.conf. - Easy install supports modular running.
+Modules include pre-check, installation, domain-configuration, setup, and verification. - Debugging details for this script can be found in /var/log/xdl/ctxinstall.log.

-- By copying the /opt/Citrix/VDA/sbin/ctxinstall.conf.tmpl template file and saving it as /opt/C-itrix/VDA/sbin/ctxinstall.conf. - By running ctxinstall.sh.
-Each time you run ctxinstall.sh, your input is saved in /opt/Citrix/V-DA/sbin/ctxinstall.conf.
+For more information, use the help command ctxinstall.sh -h.